malachi-iot/estdlib/docs/feature-flags.md

 size elements are used.
 Defaults to true.  'get' will end up returning a temporary in this case

+## FEATURE_ESTD_STREAMBUF_TRAITS

+Enables cts/dtr style signaling from streambuf up to istream/ostream.
+Streambuf by itself does not exhibit signals outwardly, instead control structure `signal` is allocated in istream/ostream

 # CMake level

 ## FEATURE_ESTD_INTERFACE